sarthakdalal28/sarthakdalal28.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 Welcome to my personal website!
-My name is Sarthak Dalal and I am current pursuing my Master of Science in Computer Science at [Rutgers University](https://www.rutgers.edu/).
+My name is Sarthak Dalal and I am currently pursuing my Master of Science in Computer Science at [Rutgers University](https://www.rutgers.edu/).
 I received my Bachelor of Engineering in Electronics and Telecommunication from [University of Mumbai](https://mu.ac.in/).

 Skills
 ========